 Although consolidating debt isn’t the right option for everyone and all situations, it could significantly improve your finances when it does make sense.
 Here’s how to do it.

 Before you check out what you qualify for, it’s helpful to know what you want to consolidate:

 - First, check to see the balances and rates on your credit cards so you can compare your current rates to your new options.
 You can consolidate some or all of the debt you have, including lines of credit you may have from stores.

 - The next step is to check your options for free.
-You can typically see your options in less than two minutes after filling out a quick form, and checking your rates doesn’t harm your credit score.
+You can typically see your options after filling out a quick form, and checking your rates doesn’t harm your credit score.

 - The last step is to compare your rates and decide how much you want to consolidate.
 You don’t have to consolidate all of your cards for the convenience of a single payment.
 However, if all of your cards have a higher rate than your new offers, you may be able to save by combining them all.
 When choosing your amount, remember to check the origination fee on your loan.
 Origination fees are deducted from your loan funds before they’re deposited in your bank account, so keep this in mind when selecting an option in case you need to borrow a little more to cover everything.

 After you choose the option you like, finishing the last steps of your process is simple: after you’ve applied for the loan you desire, just verify your info and sign your loan!
 Once your loan is signed, you can receive your money sometimes as soon as the same day.